Back to Blog

 • Most organizations should evaluate 3-4 options with real content before committing

+The AI learning management system comparison landscape has changed significantly in 2026.
 The AI learning platform market has exploded.
 Every vendor now claims AI capabilities—but what that means varies enormously.
 Some platforms offer sophisticated content creation that transforms how L&D teams work.
 Others have added a recommendation engine and called it AI.
 Understanding why AI pilots fail can help you avoid common selection mistakes.

 This guide provides an honest comparison of leading AI-powered LMS platforms, focusing on what they actually do rather than what their marketing claims.
 We'll cover who each platform serves best, what AI features they genuinely offer, and how to evaluate them for your specific needs.